Richard O. Mines Jr.: Advances in education

 Another line of Mines' research focuses on advances made in environmental sciences and engineering education.
 Most of his educational research has been featured in the American Society for Engineering Education conference proceedings.
 Based on the advanced principles, he developed a complete environmental engineering curriculum in 2000.
 He was also involved in the 2010 service-learning program of Mercer University which focused on the water availability, and quality in a Kenyan community.
 The research concluded that a biological sand filter (BSF) is an effective mode of water treatment, and given the limited resources, the project's impact on the undergraduate learning program was considered significant.
 According to his research on the "inverted classroom" pedagogy, students preferred a hybrid teaching model that features both traditional lecture-based method and inverted pedagogy as well.
 However, it was shown that the results of subject study were dependent on the students' maturity and their self-motivation to become life-long learners.
 Another research study, described how the students in an engineering design course indicated their preference of digital story telling of design such as unit operations, and processes of water treatment plant in place of a term paper.

 Environmental Engineering: Principles and Practice was reviewed by academics, Alfons G. Buekens, and Luc Hens who wrote that "in summary, this textbook on Environmental Engineering: Principles and Practice can be recommended to all teachers with responsibility in environmental engineering.
 It focuses upon problem solving, introducing statistical analysis, examples with US and SI units, water and wastewater treatment design, sustainability, public health.
 It offers all major topics of an US environmental engineering curriculum with clear preference for wide-ranging knowledge on the one hand, water treatment on the other."

 Personal life

 Mines is married to Beth Ellen Pehle, and has two children.
-They have been members of Martha Bowman Memorial United Methodist Church.
+They were members of Martha Bowman Memorial United Methodist Church for 26 years.
+They are currently members of the First Baptist Church of Christ in Macon, Georgia, and are members of the Pilgrims Sunday School Class.

-Mines has completed 56 marathons in 25 states and run over 85,000 miles.
+Mines has completed 56 marathons in 25 states and run over 86,000 miles.
 He was inducted into the Bath County Athletic Hall of Fame in 2007.